Beyond Strong labels: Weakly-supervised Learning Based on Gaussian Pseudo Labels for The Segmentation of Ellipse-like Vascular Structures in Non-contrast CTs: Introduction

-This paper contributes by: (1) Introducing a weakly-supervised learning approach that is versatile across different 2D/3D DL models, offering novel insights into ellipse-like vascular structures within non-contrast CTs.
+This paper contributes by: (1) Introducing a weakly-supervised learning approach that is versatile across different 2D/3D DL models, offering novel insights into ellipse-like VS within non-contrast CTs.
 The focus in this study centers on abdominal aorta.
-(2) Proposing a set of annotation standards to reduce labeling time by approximately 82\% in local datasets while improving segmentation performance, which not only lessens reliance on the direct supervision of cardiovascular surgeons but also facilitates the integration of unlabeled public datasets.
+(2) Proposing a set of annotation standards to reduce labeling time while improving segmentation performance, which not only reduces the need for direct supervision from cardiovascular surgeons but also facilitates the integration of unlabeled public datasets.
 (3) Presenting an approach for generating pseudo labels, which are then utilized in conjunction with innovative loss functions replacing traditional segmentation loss functions, thereby adapting to the use of these pseudo labels.
-(4) Exhibiting the superiority of pseudo label in labeled public dataset.
+(4) Exhibiting the superiority of pseudo label in a labeled public dataset.

 The remainder of this paper is organized as follows: we present the related works in Section \ref{sec:rw} and elaborate our methodology in Section \ref{sec:method}.
 The contrastive results of experiments and the qualitative discussion are provided in Section \ref{sec:ex} and Section \ref{sec:dis}, respectively.
 The Section \ref{sec:con} state the conclusion.